-New Live Online Training Course – An Introduction To Using GIS/QGIS In Biological Research, 25th – 28th January 2021
+New Live Online Training Course – An Introduction To Using GIS/QGIS In Biological Research, 20th to 23rd March 2023

-GIS In Ecology will be holding a new online training course on using GIS in biological research between the 25th and 28th of January 2021.
+GIS In Ecology will be holding a new online training course on using GIS in biological research between the 20th to 23rd of March 2023 (please note these dates have been changed from the original dates for this course).
 It will be taught by Dr Colin D. MacLeod, the author of GIS For Biologists: A Practical Introduction For Undergraduates (Pictish Beast Publications), and will provide an introduction to using GIS in a wide variety of biological research situations ranging from the basics of making maps through to studying the spread of diseases and creating maps of species biodiversity.
 It will consist of a series of background sessions on using GIS mixed in with practical sessions where you will work directly with GIS software to complete various tasks which biological researchers commonly need to be able to do.

 This course will be held using the Zoom video-conferencing platform.
 It will consist of four three-hour sessions, and one session will need to be completed each day.
-However, you will have a choice of completing it between 10:00 and 13:00 British Summer (primarily for those living in Europe, Asia and Africa) or 18:00 to 21:00 British Summer Time (primarily for those living in North and South America) .This choice of time slots for each session allows participants from as wide a range of time zones to participate in the course.
+However, you will have a choice of completing it between 10:00 and 13:00 UK Time (primarily for those living in Europe, Asia and Africa) or 19:00 to 22:00 UK Time (primarily for those living in North and South America) .This choice of time slots for each session allows participants from as wide a range of time zones to participate in the course.

 Each three hour session will consist of a background talk covering a specific topic, followed by practical exercises based on instructions from one of our workbooks.
 While you are encouraged to remain online during the practical sessions, you can choose to go off-line as you work though the exercises (or if you need to take a break).
 However, if you have any questions, the course instructor will be available for you to ask any questions you wish at any point.